 From January 1, 2021 until December 31, 2021, registration fees for medical instruments that are related to COVID-19 and are going through emergency approval procedures will be waived; registration fees for medicines that are going through emergency approval procedures and are used to treat and prevent COVID-19 will also be waived.

 As China’s economic growth got back on track, Beijing is taking an ambidextrous approach to its policy – withdrawing some stimulus programs with one hand but continuing to offer bailouts to serious affected sectors and small businesses which are large in number and extensive in scope.
 In addition, in the post-COVID era, the country will also shift its efforts on boost high-tech development and secure the country’s supply chain.
-This means that tax and fee cuts for R&D expense and manufacturing might be extended in a long run, even though this could the financial strains on the government.
+This means that tax and fee cuts for R&D expense and manufacturing might be extended in a long run, even though this could place financial strains on the government.

 China Briefing will keep you updated on the most recent tax news.
 Our parent company, Dezan Shira & Associates, have an experienced team of tax accountants, lawyers, and ex-tax officials who can help your business on a wide spectrum of tax service areas across all major industries.
 For more information and assistance, please email us at China@dezshira.com.